danieljperry/LeaveALegacy/README.md

 	a.
 Alice’s public key.

 	b.
-The amount of time before Alice’s simulated death, in seconds
+The amount of time before Alice’s simulated death, in seconds.

 	c.
 The inner puzzle hash, obtained in step 3 above.